August 2025

 Showing posts with label Raymond.
 Show all posts

-VICKSBURG Chapter Forty-Six
+VICKSBURG Chapter Forty - Four

-I can only imagine the shock felt by Major General John Gregg when an officer walked into the capital building (above) just after seven on Wednesday evening of 13, May 1863, to announce the arrival of full General Joseph Eggleston Johnston across the street at the Alabama and Ohio railroad depot.
-Gregg was conferring with the commander of Jackson, the fearless Brigadier General John Adams.
+Gregg was conferring with the commander of the city, the fearless Brigadier General John Adams.
 Together they were trying desperately to cobble together a defense for the city.
-What they needed was more cavalry, more infantry and more guns, not another general, and lest of all one who outranked them both.
+What they needed was more cavalry, more infantry and more guns, not another general - lest of all one who outranked them both.
 Neither man had received so much as a hint that Johnston was coming to Mississippi.
 The flabbergasted generals had just minutes to adjust to the new reality before the slight thin gray haired Johnston made his appearance.

 They had all met the previous December, when Confederate President Jefferson Davis dragged Johnston (above) with him on an inspection of the new Mississippi theater of operations.
 But now the 34 year Gregg was meeting his 56 year old commander in the midst of a full blown crises.
 The punctilious Virginian, always a stickler for formalities, calmly exchanged salutes and with no small talk, asked for a full tactical update.
-Johnston sat and closed his eyes as he received it, having spent the last 4 days and nights bouncing across three states and five separate railroad lines.
+Johnston sat and closed his eyes as he received it, having spent the last 4 days and nights bouncing across three states via five separate railroad lines.

 General Adams did have some good news to share with Johnston.
 In the city were a recently arrived Georgia brigade under the competent Brigadier General William Henry Talbot Walker, as well as a regiment from Charleston, South Carolina, under 31 year old Brigadier General States Rights Gist - in total another 3,000 men.
 In addition at any time Adams expected 38 year old Brigadier General Samuel Bell Maxey to arrive at the head of another 3,000 man brigade.
 Within 24 hours, there would be 9 or 10,000 men to defend Jackson.
-Having made their report, Gregg and Adams watched the frail old man sitting, eyes closed.
+Having made their report, Gregg and Adams watched the frail old man remain sitting, eyes closed.
 They thought for a moment he might have fallen asleep.

 And then, because the telegraph lines had been cut, Johnston asked for a volunteer to carry his message across Yankee controlled territory to Bovina.
 Captain James Rucks Yeager stepped forward.
-He was a New Jersey native, who after graduating Princeton in 1859 had moved to Mississippi to become a planter.
+He was a New Jersey native, who after graduating Princeton in 1859 had moved to Mississippi to become a planter and slave owner.
 With the coming of war Yeager had sided with the south, and Johnston recognized him from the 1862 Peninsula campaign.
 The General accepted Yeager's offer.
 Recognizing the importance of the message, Yeager picked two more men to carry copies, to ensure the message got through.

 Johnston then sent a telegram to the Secretary of War Seddon in Richmond, knowing that President Davis would be reading it as well.
 It began, “I arrived this evening finding the enemy's force between this place and General Pemberton, cutting off the communication.
 I am too late."
-And then he walk across the street to the Bowman House hotel (above) to catch a little sleep.
+And then he walked across the street to the Bowman House hotel (above) to catch a little sleep.

 30 -

-VICKSBURG Chapter Thirty - Eight
+VICKSBURG Chapter Thirty - Seven

 He was the first President of First National Bank (above) in Decatur, and owned enough stock in the Memphis and Charleston Railroad, that the first steam engine to pull a train into Decatur was named after him.
-John would never measure up to Jessie Garth's social accomplishment.
+John Gregg would never measure up to Jessie Garth's social accomplishment.
 But there was an even more fundamental matter dividing John Gregg from his father-in-law.

-These were violent, ambitious men, frontiersmen who were unwilling to admit their "peculiar institution" was both economically and morally bankrupt.
-A civil war could only hasten the death of slavery, and yet men like John Gregg were driven to bring on the cataclysm.
+These were violent, ambitious men like John Gregg who were unwilling to admit their "peculiar institution" was both economically and morally bankrupt.
+A civil war could only hasten the death of slavery, and yet men like John Gregg were driven to bring on the cataclysm that would destroy it.

 In the name of defending slavery, John Gregg became colonel of the 746 men from 9 east Texas counties who formed the 7th Volunteer infantry regiment.
-In the summer of 1861, after Mary Francis had been sent to the Garth's Alabama estates for safety, John had joined his regiment at Hopkinsville, Tennessee, on the border with neutral Kentucky.
-There, over six months, disease buried 130 of the men before they fired a shot in anger.
+In the summer of 1861, after Mary Francis had been sent back to the Garth's Alabama estates for safety, John had joined his regiment at Hopkinsville, Tennessee, on the border with neutral Kentucky.
+There, over six months, disease buried 130 of Gregg's men before they fired a shot in anger.

-For the first 4 months of 1863, Gregg's Battalion was stationed 80 feet above the Mississippi river at Port Hudson (above), some 20 miles north of Federal lines at Natchez, Louisiana.
+For the first 4 months of 1863, Gregg's Battalion was stationed 80 feet above the Mississippi river at Port Hudson (above), some 20 miles north of Federal lines at Natchez, Mississippi.
 Until Sunday, 3 May, 1863, that is - when a telegram arrived from Lieutenant General Pemberton in Vicksburg.
 Grant's breakout at Port Gibson had forced a desperate reshuffling of battle lines.
 Pemberton ordered Gregg and his men to move with all dispatch to Jackson, Mississippi, 200 miles away.

 G